Maintenance and support

 The Slovenian Tourist Board had set firm project goals.
 They presented all the participating agencies with the basic site structure, corporate identity guidelines, user personas elaborate, old site fit-gap analysis, and various market insights.

 So we had a clear picture of what we were expected to bring about.
 The challenge was simply a perfect fit for Creatim.
-It required just the right mixture of user experience, visual design, and implementation expertise that enable us to show all our muscles.
+It required just the right mixture of user experience, visual design, and implementation expertise that enabled us to show all our muscles.

-How did we win?
+How did we win the bid?
 True, our designers and the UX team did a great job.
-But the point is, you have to do many things right in order to carve out an effective destination website.
-Here is the list of the 5 most important objectives and how we approached them:
+But the point is, you have to do many things right to carve out an effective destination website.
+Here is the list of the seven most essential objectives and how we approached them:

 As mentioned above, before addressing the project, the Slovenian Tourist Board had set a clear picture of what they wanted to achieve.
 There was a clear focus on six foreign markets.
 The main goal was to inspire future visitors and ignite their desire to visit Slovenia.
 The website did not aim to sell tourist products directly.
 Instead, it should encourage visitors to proceed to partner sites to make reservations.

 Creatim further dissected these inputs into the user’s life-, experience- and end-goals.
 On this basis, our user experience team started to work on user scenarios, adjusting and fine-tuning our initial proposal.
 In the meantime, the technical team laid out the site’s architecture to meet the performance, scalability, and security targets.

 According to research, a website has 7 seconds to engage a visitor.
 To do so, you have to employ an eye-catching design, impactful headlines, and a benefit-oriented copy.
 In case of Slovenian tourism website design, the copy was provided by the STB team while Creatim was in charge of the visual part of the equation.

 Slovenia has something to show, so the images were a clear focal point of the design concept.
 We combined large, high-quality photos with the user-generated ones so as not to lose the authenticity dimension.